TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

    \vect{x}_k = A^k \vect{x}_0 = \left(\begin{array}{cc} 1.2^kx_0 \\ 0.8^k y_0 \end{array}\right)
 $$

-that all solutions starting on the $y$-axis will converge to the origin and all other solutions will go to $\pm \infty$ while getting closer and closer to the $x$-axis. <BR>
+that all solutions starting on the $y$-axis will converge to the origin and all other solutions will go to $\pm \infty$ while getting closer and closer to the $x$-axis.

 To be more precise, if $x_0 > 0$ then $\vect{x}_k \to \left(\begin{array}{c} \infty \\ 0 \end{array}\right)$, and if $x_0 < 0$ then $\vect{x}_k \to \left(\begin{array}{c} -\infty \\ 0 \end{array}\right)$.

 ::::